Are Investors Buying All the Homes in Texas?

 Texas cities frequently appear in studies of investor concentration due to their strong population growth and rental demand.
 Because of this, some analysts believe federal restrictions could modestly reduce investor competition in certain neighborhoods.

-Any changes would likely be felt most strongly in areas where institutional ownership is already concentrated.
+Any changes would likely be felt most strongly in areas where institutional ownership is already highly concentrated.

 Finding Balance in the Housing Market